21 Great Things to Do in Huatulco Oaxaca Mexico

 The bus system in Mexico is also quite extensive and affordable.

-The main bus station in Huatulco is ADO Huatulco, in La Crucecita and connects Huatulco with the major cities in Mexico, the closest one are Puerto Escondido, Oaxaca and San Cristobal de Las Casas if you are touring around.
+The main bus station in Huatulco is ADO Huatulco, in La Crucecita, and connects Huatulco with the major cities in Mexico, the closest ones are Puerto Escondido, Oaxaca, and San Cristobal de Las Casas if you are touring around.

 However, if you are flying to Huatulco, the best way to get to your hotel is by private transportation.
 I would suggest you book it in advance so somebody will be waiting for you on your arrival.